openconnectivityfoundation/DeviceBuilder/Readme.md

 Additional manual steps to build the generated code:
-- download IOTivity
+- download IoTivity
   - see: https://www.iotivity.org/documentation
-- edit build files in IOTivity
+- edit build files in IoTivity
     - see additional instructions that are supplied with generated with the code.
 - build
     - instructions vary according the used platform